-1. Operate the switch in the open direction.
-The main contacts will separate and the current path will be carried for a brief interval by the auxiliary contacts until the blade clamp pick-up rod engages the interrupter operating arm.

-2. Continue in the open direction pulling the operating arm vertically.
+- 1. Operate the switch in the open direction.
+The main contacts will separate and the current path will be carried for a brief interval by the auxiliary contacts until the blade clamp pick-up rod engages the interrupter operating arm. - 2.
+Continue in the open direction pulling the operating arm vertically.
 At some distance vertically an audible "click" can be heard.
-This is the point where the vacuum bottle contacts have opened inside the interrupter unit.
+This is the point where the vacuum bottle contacts have opened inside the interrupter unit. - a.

-- a.
 This distance is pre-set in the factory; no field adjustment to the unit is required to attain the correct distance. - b.
 If you have questions about the trip point, refer to the installation drawing for the required switch open gap distance.
 If your questions are not resolved by the drawing, please contact SEECO for guidance. - 3.
 Continue in the open direction until the interrupter trip arm is released by the blade clamp pick-up rod.
 The operating arm will return to its' original rest position on the arm rest.
+At this point the unit will be fully reset and the operating arm is electrically the same potential as the base of the unit.
 Proper re-set of the trip arm must occur consistently at every speed of operation.
-If the operating arm does not return to the original position, contact SEECO for guidance.

-B. Closing Sequence

-- 1. Operate the switch in the closing direction.
+If the operating arm does not return to the original position, contact SEECO for guidance. - B. Closing Sequence - 1.
+Operate the switch in the closing direction.
 The auxiliary contacts will be the first to engage in closing. - 2.
 Continue in the closing direction until the blade clamp pick-up arm makes contact with the interrupter operating arm.
 The pick-up arm has a one directional knuckle (hinge) that will allow the pick-up arm to pass under as the switch continues to close.
 The pick-up rod is also flexible and will displace sideways somewhat as it passes under the interrupter's operating arm.
 Confirm that the pick-up rod passes under consistently at every speed of operation. - 3.
 Continue in the closing direction.
 Confirm that the auxiliary contacts remain engaged the entire length of travel along the upper leg of the stationary contact until the main contacts are fully closed.
-Ensure that the pick-up arm does not interfere with the proper operation of the auxiliary contacts.
+Ensure that the pick-up arm does not interfere with the proper operation of the auxiliary contacts. - C. Utility Personnel